What is the role of receptor sites on the receiving neuron?

 Study for the New CED - Biological Basis of Behavior Exam.
 Test your understanding with detailed questions and explanations.
 Prepare effectively for your exam!

-The role of receptor sites on the receiving neuron is to bind neurotransmitters that are released from the sending neuron.
-When neurotransmitters attach to these receptor sites, it influences the receiving neuron's activity, which can either facilitate or inhibit the generation of an action potential, depending on the nature of the neurotransmitter and the type of receptor involved.
+The correct choice highlights the critical function of receptor sites on the receiving neuron, which is to bind neurotransmitters released from the sending neuron.
+When neurotransmitters attach to these receptor sites, they trigger various responses that can influence the likelihood of the neuron producing an action potential.
+This binding can either facilitate or inhibit neural impulses depending on the type of neurotransmitter and receptor involved, thus playing a key role in communication between neurons.

 Subscribe